-Surveys the field of anthropology, including cultural anthropology, archaeology, physical anthropology, and anthropological linguistics.
+Surveys the field of anthropology, including cultural anthropology, archaeology, biological anthropology, and linguistic anthropology.

 A study of the history, methodology, problems, and theory of archaeology including an outline of prehistoric cultural development in both the New and Old Worlds.